The Staircase (American miniseries): Development

 The series is a passion project for Antonio Campos, who began developing a scripted adaptation of the true crime docuseries The Staircase in 2008.
 On November 21, 2019, it was announced that Annapurna Television had officially put the project into development and was shopping the project to premium networks and streaming services.
 Campos was attached to write the series, as well as executive produce alongside Harrison Ford.
 On September 22, 2020, during an interview about his new film The Devil All the Time with Rian Johnson for Interview magazine, Campos revealed that HBO Max had landed the project for development.
 On March 31, 2021, it was announced that HBO Max had given the project a limited series order consisting of 8 episodes, with Campos set as showrunner and director of 6 of the episodes and American Crime Story's Maggie Cohn joining as writer, executive producer, and co-showrunner.
 In addition, Ford was no longer attached as executive producer.
 Upon the series order announcement, Campos said:

-On July 19, 2021, it was announced that Leigh Janiak is set to direct two episodes of the series.
+On July 19, 2021, it was announced that Leigh Janiak was set to direct two episodes of the series.